nikki30/Tweet-Disaster-Support/README.md

-The following framework is implemented using Elasticsearch and Kibana.
+The following framework is implemented using Elasticsearch, Logstash and Kibana.
 It performs real-time sentiment analysis of particular content and hash tags in twitter data using the Twitter API.
 Sentiment analysis is done for all the tweets for #disaster, #rescue, #help , #shootings, #help.
 The negative tweets' locations are plotted on a map.
 When we show tweets on a map, we plot them using their latitude and longitude (using Google Maps API).
 The map now reflects the locations of disaster stikes.

 The framework: